Texas Fertility Center Logo White

 Clomid

-Clomid (clomiphene citrate) is a pill that is taken for 5 days in the early part of the menstrual cycle.
-It has been used in the United States since 1967 to treat infertility and produces good success rates with a low (5-8%) risk of multiple gestation.
+Clomid (clomiphene citrate) is a pill that is taken for five days in the early part of the menstrual cycle.
+It has been used in the United States since 1967 to treat infertility and produces good success rates, with a low (5% to 8%) risk of multiple gestation.

-Clomid can cause ovulation to occur in women who do not ovulate.
-Women with an ovulatory dysfunction – even PCOS (polycystic ovary syndrome) – can take this oral pill to cause ovulation and significantly improve their fertility.
-In certain types of ovulatory dysfunction, the brain does not send the correct signal to the ovaries to get them to ovulate.
-This signal is conveyed through the hormones FSH (follicle stimulating hormone) and LH (luteinizing hormone).
-It improves the brain’s release of these hormones and causes ovulation in the ovaries.
+This medication can cause ovulation to occur in women who do not ovulate.
+Women with ovulatory dysfunction – even PCOS (polycystic ovary syndrome) – can take this oral pill to cause ovulation and significantly improve their fertility.
+It improves the brain’s release of FSH (follicle stimulating hormone) and LH (luteinizing hormone) and causes ovulation in the ovaries.

 What are the risks of multiple gestation?